whataboutkris/CFG-Shift-Reduce-Parsing-Tool/README.md

 # CPSC-323-CFG Reduce Parsing Tool
   This repository contains an implementation for a program that parses context-free grammar (CFG) using a parsing table.
 The CFG describes expressions over a set of terminals { id, +, *, ), ( } and ending with a dollar sign ($).
 The parsing table is a data structure that guides the parser on how to perform parsing actions based on the current state of the parsing process and the input symbols.
+A more detailed description of the code is seen in the documentation file.

 # How to Use: